Hannah Glasscoe UX Design Portfolio

 Brainstorming

-Using insights from the user testing together with inspiration from the competitor review I began brainstorming how a new design might enable users to:
+Using insights from the user testing together with inspiration from the competitor review I began brainstorming how a new design might enable users to easily:

 Ideating